chungks603/dereverberation-end-to-end/README.md

-# End-to-end speech dereverberation using acoustic intensity based on deep neural networks
+# End-to-end multichannel speech dereverberation using acoustic intensity based on deep neural networks

 This is an implementation of my [master thesis](https://chungks603.github.io/assets/master-thesis.pdf).